Social media administrators across campus are asked to follow these guidelines when producing visuals for their social media channels:

-Cover images should be clean, engaging and easy to read.
-Consider a photograph of your location, campus life or “spirit” photography, or pictures of faculty, staff and students engaging in relevant activities.
-Keep in mind that the Spiro mascot will change and should not be used in imagery after August 7, 2018.
+Cover images should be clean, engaging, and easy to read.
+Consider a photograph of your location, campus life, or “spirit” photography, or pictures of faculty, staff, and students engaging in relevant activities.

 - Graphics should be branded with the University logo or unit mark and brand fonts and colors.
 Logos should not be placed on a busy background.

 - Use the following dimensions for in-stream graphics: 1080X1080 for Instagram; 1080X1920 for Instagram Story graphics; 1920X1080 for Facebook and Twitter; 1080X2340 for Snapchat filters.